Eurocopter MH-65 Dolphin: Operational history

 The Dolphin is primarily a Short Range Recovery (SRR) aircraft.
-There are now a total of 102 Dolphins in the Coast Guard Fleet.
+There are now a total of 102 Dolphins in the United States Coast Guard Fleet.
 The fleet has home ports in 17 cities on the Atlantic and Pacific Ocean, Gulf of Mexico, Hawaii, and the Great Lakes region.

 The Dolphin is usually deployed from shore but it can be deployed from medium and high endurance Coast Guard Cutters, as well as the Polar Icebreakers.
 The Dolphin's main jobs are: search and rescue, enforcement of laws and treaties (including drug interdiction), polar ice breaking, marine environmental protection including pollution control, and military readiness.

 When deployed from an icebreaker, the helicopter acts as the ship's eyes, searching out thinner and more navigable ice channels.
 They also have the job of airlifting supplies to villages isolated by winter, or transporting scientists to conduct remote research.

 The MH-65 is also used to patrol the Air Defense Identification Zone (ADIZ) around Washington, D.C., also known as the National Capital Region (NCR).
 Seven new-build MH-65Cs were acquired for this mission.

+In 2025, the United States Coast Guard announced plans to award a new procurement contract to Sikorsky for the production of advanced helicopters based on the MH-60 Jayhawk and SH-60 Seahawk platforms, a move intended to replace its aging MH-65 fleet and modernize the service’s rotary-wing capabilities over the next decade.